bzerangue/sym_markitup/readme.md

 Small Symphony extention to enable the markItUp! editor :)

 H1 and H2 buttons are **not** enabled.
-But I will change that soon, probably.
+If this is an issue then tell me.